Views

 At a Glance

-- Grade: Grade 1 · Subject: Social Skills
+- Grade: 1 · Subject: Social Skills

 - Standard:

-- Best For: First-day classroom management and orientation
+- Best For: First-day classroom management

 - Time: 10–15 minutes

 The zero-prep workflow for this resource is designed for the busy first week of school.
 First, print the single-page PDF (30 seconds).
 Second, distribute the sheet to students or project it on the board (1 minute).
 Third, review each of the 13 icons together to build shared understanding (10 minutes).
-Total teacher preparation time is under 2 minutes, making it an ideal sub-plan addition.
+Total teacher preparation time is under 2 minutes, making it an ideal sub plan addition.